NBISweden/data-submission-documentation/ENA/BGE-Lithobius-stygius/README.md

 * Update of submission status at [BGE Species list for SciLifeLab](https://docs.google.com/spreadsheets/d/1mSuL_qGffscer7G1FaiEOdyR68igscJB0CjDNSCNsvg/)

 ### Submit HiC
+#### Preparations
 * For the sample data, `ERGA EB 5301 05` was given from NGI.
 I went to Biosample, and found 2 possible samples, SAMEA115117737 and SAMEA115117716
 * In the ERGA tracking portal, only the first was found (which is derived/same as the second).
 Hence, SAMEA115117737 with tube id FS42595408, was used.
-* First batch of HiC will be used, hence need to do data transfer (which I did for all first batch HiC in one go, but below is xample of how to):
+* First batch of HiC will be used, hence need to do data transfer (which I did for all first batch HiC in one go, but below is example of how to):
     ```
     interactive -t 08:00:00 -A uppmax2025-2-58
     cat sample_GCAGGTTC+TTGCTTCT_part*_R1.fastq.gz > ../to_ENA/litStyg_sample_GCAGGTTC+TTGCTTCT_R1.fastq.gz